Configuring a cloud source in Scope is a two-step process.

 Log into the Scope application

-Select the required organization
+Select the required Organization from the Organization dropdown

-Navigate to the Side menu -> Administration
+Navigate to the side menu -> Administration

 Navigate to the Cloud sources tab